NeilJustice/ZenUnitAndMetalMock/README.md

 Testing Rigor Options:

--random[=Seed]
+-randomorder
    Run test classes and tests in a random order.
+-randomseed=<Value>
+   Set the random seed used by -randomorder and by the ZenUnit::Random<T> family of functions.
+   The default random seed is the number of seconds since 1970.
 -testruns=<NumberOfTestRuns>
-   Repeat the running of all non-skipped tests NumberOfTestRuns times.
+   Repeat the running of all tests NumberOfTestRuns times.
-   Specify -random -testruns=2 for two random test run orderings.
+   Specify -testruns=3 -randomorder for three random test run orderings.
--failskips
+   Useful option for continuous integration servers to partially ensure that checked-in unit tests are robust with respect to ordering.
+-noskips
    Exit 1 regardless of test run outcome if any tests are skipped.
-   Useful option for continuous integration servers to partially ensure that a culture of complacency does not develop around skipped tests being OK.
+   Useful option for continuous integration servers to partially ensure that a culture of "skip it and ship it!" does not take root.
 ```

-### Type-Parameterized Test Class Syntax
+### ZenUnit Type-Parameterized Test Class Syntax

 How would you confirm the correctness of this templatized Set\:\:Contains function across various types of sets and elements?